Skip to main content

 While the ozone and UV marketing overstates the danger, there are genuine reasons to clean your CPAP regularly:

-- Mineral deposits in the humidifier chamber from tap water can clog ports and harbor bacteria.
+• Mineral deposits in the humidifier chamber from tap water can clog ports and harbor bacteria.
 Using distilled water and weekly cleaning prevents this.
-A jug of distilled water (opens in new tab) costs about a dollar and lasts a week.
+Distilled water is inexpensive, and grocery stores carry it cheapest if you would rather not order online.

 A good CPAP mask soap is formulated without moisturizers or fragrances that can degrade silicone mask cushions.